Cairns or Port Douglas? Where to stay in North Queensland

 Palm cove is perfect for honeymooners, resort holiday lovers, those wanting a relaxing break.
 If you stay outside peak season (especially school holidays) it really is paradise.

-Cons: Some people find Palm Cove too quiet, you really need a car if you are staying more than a few days if you would like to explore the area.
+- Cons: Some people find Palm Cove too quiet, you really need a car if you are staying for more than a few days if you would like to explore the area.

 Budget Tip: If you like the sound of Palm Cove but you don’t have the budget check out Ellis Beach Bungalows.
-The accommodation is reminiscent of cabins in a caravan park but the location is hard to beat.
-There is also a backpacker hostel in the back streets just behind the main resorts.
+The accommodation is reminiscent of cabins in a caravan park, but the location is hard to beat.
 A little further up the highway is a free camping area.

 Palm Cove Transport